 Customers need not know that you run your business on backorders.
 Only establishing the products might take some time to arrive.
 Most customers accept, especially if dealing with large-ticket items.

 Backordering involves passing on the shopper’s order to your supplier, making it easy to accommodate customized requests.
-For example, a business could offer an option to the shoppers to build their own motorcycle.
-Instead of a standing product, backordering is a convenient business decision and an appealing selling point to the customer.
+For example, a business could offer an option to the shoppers to build their own motorcycles.
+Instead of a standing product, back ordering is a convenient business decision and an appealing selling point to the customer.

 - Reduced Cost

 Stocking a large supply calls for enough storage space and a lot of money.
 A business without a storage center needs to pay for carrying costs.
 Retaining small stock in supply and backorders eliminates the need for extra storage, services required to store the inventory, and risk, therefore, cutting costs.
 The reduced cost could be passed to the customers, especially when demand and sales for an item are high.